joelparkerhenderson/inclusive-language/README.md

 ## Roles with -ess -enne -ette

 Roles that end with feminine suffix "-ess" or "-enne" or "-ette" can change to omit the end.

+Be aware that in some contexts, some meanings may differ; for example, in some cultures or religions a "priest" role can have differences as compared to a "priestess" role.

 <table class="words">
   <thead>